“How beautiful are the feet of those who bring good news!” Romans 10:15

 Annual Medical Clinic Team

 How long are the trips?
-Usually one week (we will often for example, leave on a Tuesday morning and return the following Tuesday evening).
+Usually 8 days (we will often for example, leave on a Monday morning and return the following Tuesday evening).

 How much does it cost to go on a trip?
 If you are flying out of Chicago, the cost of the trip is $2000.
 If you are flying out of somewhere else, it may be $200-300 more.